Musfiqs/Futures-Trading-Log/README.md

 4.  **Run the App:**
     - Select an iPhone simulator from the target device menu at the top of Xcode.
     - Press `Cmd + R` or click the "Play" button to build and run the app.

----

-*This project was bootstrapped and developed with the help of an AI assistant.*